 The real price of electricity was derived from a twelve month or multi-year moving average of real average revenue.
-Projected electricity prices were assumed to increase at the rate of inflation.
-Consequently, the real price was projected to be essentially constant.
+Projected real electricity prices were assumed to increase at a rate of 0.5% per year, generally based on projections provided by the Energy Information Administration in the 2014 Annual Energy Outlook for Florida.